 It’s no secret among Disney fans that the 1964 World’s Fair was a pivotal moment in the company’s history.
 Its attractions represented new steps forward in Audio-Animatronics and proved that an East Coast park could succeed.
 It’s a Small World, Carousel of Progress, and Great Moments with Mr. Lincoln all sprung from the Fair.
 Their success was also the precursor to classic rides like Pirates of the Caribbean and the Haunted Mansion.
-The Disneyland that we know today came about through Walt’s involvement in the classic New York event.
+The Disneyland that we know today came about through Walt’s involvement in the New York event.
 They’re hardly its only story, however.

 Joseph Tirella chronicles the events within and surrounding the Fair in his intriguing book Tomorrow-Land: The 1964-65 World’s Fair and the Transformation of America.
-The New York-based writer takes us from the early discussions of the famed event right through its final days.
+The New York-based writer takes us from the early discussions of the event right through its final days.
 What separates this story from the standard chronicle is Tirella’s interest in what was happening in the culture.
 Major events in American history like the Civil Rights Movement, the Vietnam War, and the JFK assassination all happened around this time.
 Tirella paints a larger picture of how the Fair connected to cultural trends and frequently veers away from it.
-It’s an ambitious book that sometimes feels unwieldy, but I appreciate the attempt to go beyond covering the Fair.
+It’s an ambitious book that sometimes feels unwieldy, but I appreciate the attempt to go beyond the Fair.

-Despite the limited Disney material, there’s still a lot to like if you’re interested in the Fair.
+Despite the limited Disney material, there’s still a lot to like in Tomorrow-land if you’re interested in the Fair.
 We learn plenty about Robert Moses, the infamous “master builder” of New York City.
 His vision helped to make the Fair possible, but his restrictive approach hindered the bottom line.
 Moses was a talented guy who helped to transform the city, but he also tended to bulldoze over any dissension.
 Tirella spends a lot of time explaining Moses’ personality and how it impacted the Fair.
-I knew little about Moses before reading this book, so it was intriguing to learn about the powerful figure.
+I knew little about Moses before reading this book, so it was intriguing to learn about him.